tsa-dom/contents/pages/about.md

 --->
 #### Hi, I'm Tapio Salonen!

-I'm Computer Science student at the University of Helsinki which passion is especially Agile Software Development.
+I'm a Computer Science student at the University of Helsinki which passion is especially Agile Software Development.

-The best way to learn new thigns is to teach the others.
+The best way to learn new things is to teach others.
 I'm eager to learn new things constantly and that's one of the reasons why I set up this blog platform.
-Topics which I'm going to cover through posts are related to my interests which are for example Full Stack development, programming techiques, devops and much more.
+Topics that I'm going to cover through posts are related to my interests which are for example Full Stack development, programming techniques, DevOps, and much mor